-Permanent resident card that is commonly called a green card is granted to permanent residents who are allowed to legally live and work in the U.S. permanently.
-One can get a green card through employment, family relationship, investment, refugee or asylee status or through the green card lottery.
+A permanent resident card, commonly called the Green Card, is issued to foreign nationals who are granted permanent resident status in the U.S. and are allowed to legally live and work here.
+One can get a Green Card through employment, family relationship, investment, refugee or asylee status or through the Green Card lottery.

 Family-Based Green Cards

 Family sponsorship is one of the most common ways through which foreign nationals immigrate to the U.S. A Green Card holder or a U.S. citizen can sponsor certain family members for legal status in the U.S. The U.S. citizen or Green Card holder sponsoring the relative must prove that they can financially support the beneficiary.

 Green Card holders and U.S. citizens can file an immigrant petition for their husband or wife and their unmarried children.
 U.S. citizens also have the privilege of sponsoring more categories of relatives like their married children, parents and their brothers or sisters.
 U.S. citizens need to be above age 21 to sponsor their parents and their brothers or sisters.